WSU-kduncan/cs3900-restaurantorders/uiux-design.md

 ## Landing / main application page
 ![Landing Page](UIUX-Group-Landing-Wireframe.png)

-The program will open to a graphical user interface with a screen meant to resemble a restaurant floor.
-There will be circular icons which represent tables and orders and some action buttons along the bottom to go into different menus.
-There is also an option to place boxes to represent other areas of the building; these are not functional and are only visuals that help to orient the table graphics to match the layout.
-There are 3 buttons along the bottom: View Orders, Create Order, and Edit Layout.
-View Orders will load a secondary page that displays orders in a list and allows some modifications.
-"Create Order" will bring the user to the View Orders page and automatically direct them to the "Add Order" page; this just acts as a quick shortcut.
-"Edit Layout" will provide a very basic editor for the graphical layout that allows the user to create, delete, or move tables or the "generic area" boxes.
+1. The program will open to a graphical user interface with a screen meant to resemble a restaurant floor.
+There will be circular icons which represent tables placed in a grid-like fashion, and orders and some action buttons along the bottom to go into different menus.
+From here, the user can select any option.

+2. Next to the last table will be a circle with a large "+" in it.
+When clicked, this will add a table to the landing page.

+3. Clicking "View Orders" will load a secondary page that displays orders in a list and allows some modifications.

+4. "Create Order" will bring the user to the View Orders page and automatically direct them to the "Add Order" page; this just acts as a quick shortcut.

 ![Landing Page](UIUX-Group-Landing-Userflow.png)